Inside Passage Alaska, USA Travel Guide

 Always inform staff of any allergies or dietary restrictions when ordering.

-Contact cruise lines or restaurants directly in advance for specific dietary needs, especially for very limited Halal and Kosher options.
+Contact cruise companies or restaurants directly in advance for specific dietary needs, especially for highly limited Halal and Kosher options.

 Apps like HappyCow assist in locating vegetarian and vegan options in port towns.

-Factor in dining costs, as they can be higher.
-Make reservations for fine dining, especially during peak season.
+Factor in dining costs, as it is possible for them to be higher.
+Make a reservation for fine dining, especially during peak season.

 Cruise ships generally cater to dietary requests with advance notice.